Hirtol/rust/Notes.md

 All in all the hetergenous meta language approach is best expressed in a language where composability is something that can easily be achieved.
 Need to evaluate how composable we could make Rust macros for expressing these patterns.

+## Semantics-Preserving Inlining for Metaprogramming [here](https://sci-hub.se/https://doi.org/10.1145/3426426.3428486)

+Unlikely to be relevant, as it introduces inlining for Scala, but the Rust compiler hints already exists (+ comptime evaluation).
+The paper talks about inlining as a form of metaprogramming (after all, an inlined method _produces_ code at a call site).
+There is a difference between _semantic_ and _syntactic_ inlining.
+In _semantic_ inlining the existing semantics of the program are preserved (See paper example).
+In _syntactic_ the meaning could be changed due to, for example, type based method overloading.

+Scala 3's `inline val x = 3` is essentially Rusts `const x: i32 = 3`, in that it replaces any instance with the right hand side directly.
+With inline parameters (only possible for inline functions) one unlocks some metaprogramming, as one could force repetition of computation/side effects (by e.g., passing an inline closure, it is executed `n` times, but then possibly removed due to optimisations affored by that inlining)

+When writing the section probably refer to: https://docs.scala-lang.org/scala3/guides/macros/inline.html

+## A Survey of Metaprogramming Languages [here](https://sci-hub.se/https://dl.acm.org/doi/10.1145/3354584)

+Could use this paper to classify Rust as a MetaLang into the same categories as the other languages in this paper.
+It is not currently included, so would be a (minor) novel contribution.
+Only a single paragraph of content, but hey, it's something!

+In this taxonomy of metaprogramming languages the languages are classified.
+They identify three evaluation phases for metaprograms:

+1. Before compilation, as a preprocessing step (C)
+2. During compilation (Rust, C++ Templates (?))
+3. During execution (Java Reflection, C# Harmony)

+They also create classifications on the relation between the object language (to be generated language) and metalanguage (generating language):
+Note that this classification is dependent on the selection of ObjLang.
+MetaML is, for example, category 2 when ObjLang is ML, but category 1 when ObjLang is MetaML.

+1. MetaLang and ObjLang are indistinguishable (identical or subset) (Rust (Same constructs through same syntax.
+Common use of the quote! macro for actual code quoting, though.
+Splicing through nested quote! outputs))
+2. MetaLang extending the ObjLang (MetaOCaml)
+3. MetaLang being a different language (Heterogenous metaprogramming ala paper number 3.)

+There is also the metaprogram source location as a point of classification:

+1. In-source (Rust macro_rules! (context-unawaware), MetaOCaml, Lisp)
+2. External source (Rust proc-macros (context-aware, though not possible according to their classification))

+And lastly various methods for metaprogramming:

+1. Macros (Rust, Lisp)
+    - Two categories, lexical macros (language agnostic and operate on a lexical level, aka, token sequences.
+Rust(?, technically not, see section 3.1.2), C), and syntactic macros (which are aware of the language syntax and semantics, Rust macro-rules (CTMP), Lisp?)
+2. Relfection (Java)
+3. Metaobject Protocols (??)
+4. Aspect Oriented Programming
+5. Generative Programming (Automatically make a system based on a domain specific application specification, using pre-built (small) components)
+    - C++ templates are an example of this actually!
+    - Java annotation processors are another
+6. Multistage Programming (Divide a program into levels of evaluation using staging annotations, allowing creation of delayed computations or specializations)
+    - Closely related to partial evaluation
+    - Can be seen as macro expansion.
+Macro systems use extra syntax for definitions and normal (function-like) syntax for invocations, while in MSP the extra syntax is needed at the call site to execute the returned delayed computation
+    - MSLs are also categorized as homogeneous, when the metalanguage is the same as the object language, or heterogeneous, when the metalanguage and object language are different
+    - MetaOCaml is an example of this approach, as could be seen in paper number 3!
+    - C++ can be seen as a two stage language between template instantiation (first stage) and nontemplate code translation (second stage)

+#### Additional Papers:

+-   Inverse macro in Scala: https://dl.acm.org/doi/10.1145/2814204.2814213 (Initial inspection implies little Rust relevance, but could explore it more in-depth if we're short on content)
+-   Gestalt (macro portability, looks related to VADT): https://infoscience.epfl.ch/record/231413?ln=en
+-   Mython (Generative Programming, embedding C directly in Python code): https://dl-acm-org.ezproxy2.utwente.nl/doi/pdf/10.1145/1837513.1640141
+-   A Practical Unification of Multi-stage Programming and Macros (multistage programming with quotes/splices and introduction thereof): https://dl-acm-org.ezproxy2.utwente.nl/doi/pdf/10.1145/3278122.3278139
+-   Unifying Analytic and Statically-Typed Quasiquotes: https://dl.acm.org/doi/pdf/10.1145/3158101